allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Total: 290 000 PLN of estimated savings[^1]

+Note: Why we do not use Dataflow FlexRS, which could lower the processing price by combining preemptible and regular VMs?

+We did not test it due to how scheduling in FlexRS works.
+When you schedule a Dataflow FlexRS job you do not know the exact start time, the only one promise from FlexRS is that the job will start within 6 hours ([documentation notes from Google Cloud website](https://cloud.google.com/dataflow/docs/guides/flexrs)).
+Our data pipeline must start at a given hour and having 6 hours delay is not acceptable.

 ## Final test on a full dataset

-Last task was to test findings on the full input datasets (not sub sampling).
-Here are the costs of processing full dataset for a one day
+My last task was to test findings from sub-sampled dataset (3%) tests on the full datasets (not sub sampling).
-(not only 3% of input data, as it was presented previously):
+Here are the costs of processing full dataset for a one day:

 <table>
   <tr>
     <th>Configuration</th>
-    <th>Processing cost for one day</th>
+    <th>Processing cost for one day on a full dataset</th>
   </tr>
   <tr>
     <td>n2-standard-4 + HDD</td>